ibexa/documentation-developer/docs/guide/security_checklist.md

 This is specially important for admin accounts and other privileged users.

 - Never go online with admin password set to `publish` or any other default value.
 - Introduce password quality checks.
-Make sure they are secure enough (length/complexity).
+Make sure the checks are strict enough (length/complexity).
 - 16 characters is a quite secure minimum length.
 Do not go below 10.

 !!! tip "Password rules"